Lewisia brachycalyx Engelm. ex A. Gray

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

-It is native to the mountains of the southwestern United States and Baja California, where it grows in moist habitat such as meadows.
+It is native to the mountains of the southwestern United States and Baja California, where it grows in moist habitats such as meadows.

 - Back to genus Lewisia